adoyle-h/dotfiles/README.md

 - Responsive and pretty PS1, and personalized theme `𝕬`.
 Refer to [Preview](#preview).
 - Collections of shell commands, which locates in [`bin/`](./bin/).
 Refer to [Binary executables](#binary-executables).
 - Manage sub-commands, which locates in [`bin/sub/`](./bin/sub/).
 The sub-commands framework is modified from [sub][].
+  - `a enable-plugin sub` to enable this feature.
   - Default `SUB_NAME=a`, type `a help` for getting help.
 You can modify the enterpoint (`SUB_NAME`) in Plugin: [sub.plugin.bash](./bash_it/plugins/available/sub.plugin.bash)
   - Refer to [Sub-commands](#sub-commands) for more.
 - My best practices for shell (bash).
+- Many third integrations
+  - [z.lua](https://github.com/skywind3000/z.lua).
+  - [fzf][].
+See [the configuration](https://github.com/adoyle-h/dotfiles/blob/master/bash-custom/fzf.plugin.bash).
+  - [taskbook](https://github.com/klaussinani/taskbook).
   - My best practices for [neovim][].
 See [the configuration](https://github.com/adoyle-h/neovim-config).
   - My best practices for [tmux][].
 See [the configuration](https://github.com/adoyle-h/dotfiles/blob/master/configs/tmux.conf).
   - My best practices for git.
 See [the configuration](https://github.com/adoyle-h/dotfiles/blob/master/configs/gitconfig).
   - My cheat sheets based on [chrisallenlane/cheat](https://github.com/chrisallenlane/cheat).
-- Many third integrations
-  - [z.lua](https://github.com/skywind3000/z.lua).
-  - [fzf][].
-See [the configuration](https://github.com/adoyle-h/dotfiles/blob/master/bash-custom/fzf.plugin.bash).
-  - [taskbook](https://github.com/klaussinani/taskbook).

 ## Preview